Upgrade Your Home Energy Use With a Hybrid System.

 Can I adjust the temperature at which heating switches from electric to natural gas?

 Yes.
-Hybrid systems allow the customer to customize the preset temperature, which can be done right from your thermostat.
+Hybrid systems allow the customer to customize the changeover point, which can be done right from your thermostat.

 Will a hybrid system save me money?

-Compared to all-electric cold climate heat pumps, hybrid systems are much less expensive – both to install initially, as well as to operate in colder climates.
+Compared to all-electric cold climate heat pumps, hybrid systems are typically less expensive, both to install initially, as well as to operate in colder climates.

 Will a hybrid system lower my emissions?

-Hybrid systems provide significant reduction of greenhouse gas emissions compared to conventional natural gas furnaces.
+Hybrid systems provide a significant reduction of greenhouse gas emissions compared to conventional natural gas furnaces.

 Is a hybrid system more reliable than a cold climate heat pump?